-For a late summer whoosh of color, follow our advice on how to grow dahlias.
+For a late summer whoosh of color, it's worth learning how to grow dahlias.
 They come in a rainbow of jewel shades, blooming until the first frosts.
 Don’t let the look of wizened dahlia tubers put you off, as they are straightforward to grow.

 There are two ways of doing it.
 If you have space, start them off in pots under glass in late winter to early spring, one tuber per pot, and plant out when the weather warms up.
 Alternatively, pop the tubers straight in the ground after the frost risk has passed – typically in early May if you have a climate similar to the UK.

 In mild areas, they can be left in the ground over winter, protected with a layer of mulch.
 In colder areas, some gardeners lift the tubers once the first frosts have blackened the foliage.
 They can be dried indoors and stored in a shallow tray until the planting season.

 Florist and flower grower Tracey Mathieson recommends ‘Karma Choc’ which has velvety dark red petals on strong stems, with bronze foliage, and a sweet chocolate scent.